Rationalism Versus Empiricism -- How Reality Is Understood

 Empiricism, on the other hand, is nowadays the main way science develops, i.e, through experience and experiment-based research, as opposed to "internal research" which is how philosophers become philosophers.
 For more on the relationships between science and philosophy, read about "The Two Heads of Wisdom".

 Empiricists roll up their sleeves, per se, dive into the churning gears of the world, and wrench out understanding through experiments and direct experience.
 By doing so, they risk their mental survival.
-Rationalists, while being safe in their metaphorical ivory towers, are and will be missing out on life by the reaoning of what I call, the "Same Result Problem".
+Rationalists, while being safe in their metaphorical ivory towers, are and will be missing out on life by the reasoning of what I call, the "Same Result Problem".

 Interestingly enough, however, these paths find their homes in different corners of our different bodies of knowledge.
 Rationalism lies humanities: literature, art, philosophy, where truths stem from contemplation and verbal agility.
 These fields, unlike the "hard sciences", don't rely on tangible experiments but on the elegant dance of logic and language.

-The expection for that, in the rationalist approach to knowledge, is mathematics.
+The expectation for that, in the rationalist approach to knowledge, is mathematics.
 That's because although there is no necessary correlation between logic and language in math, there is a strict correlation between logic and numbers, without the usage of regular, literal communication required to understand reality from a mathematical perspective.
 Arguably, the universe is either built or can easily be represented by numbers, but I digress.

 Empiricism, on the other hand, can be represented not only in any science that demands experimentation, but what is called in slang, as the "university of life".
 It's a term that shows us that there isn't a necessary correlation between wisdom and education, as I proved myself in a logical fallacy I devised, called "The Degree Fallacy".